Your cart is currently empty!

 I recently gave birth without the use of any pain medications for the second time.
 While recovering and getting to know my new son, Wolf, I’ve been reading over the journal entries I penned right after Felix’s birth nearly four years ago.
 Here is that birth story, with an admission of the real reason I went drug-free.

-I am a delicate flower, otherwise known as a massive wimp with no tolerance for pain.
-The common cold inevitably knocks me out for days, I need nine or so hours of sleep a night to be a truly functional human being, and I am so unathletic that I blanch when people suggest a friendly game of kadmina at the beach.
+I am a delicate flower, otherwise known as a massive wimp with no tolerance for discomfort.
+The common cold inevitably knocks me out for days, I need nine hours of sleep to feel optimal, and I am so unathletic that I literally trained for months to run a 5K.

-So, on the one hand, my decision to have an epidural-free childbirth was insane.
-On the other hand, I was raised in Vermont.
-Most of my friends were born at home.
-None of the boys were circumcised.
-My brother and I actually HAD the mumps in early childhood, not being immunized against it, or anything else.
-So, there was some part of me—the same part that stops shaving my legs in the winter—that really loved the idea of a natural birth.
-I was too terrified to do the whole thing at home, so I went the hospital route, but with a doula—a woman named Amy who we paid nearly $5,000 to fight off the anesthesiologist (someone I came to picture as a nefarious needle wielder).
+So, on the one hand, my decision to have an epidural-free birth was wildly out of character.
+On the other hand, I was raised in Vermont, where most of my friends were born at home.
+There was some part of me—probably the same part that doesn’t shave my legs—with whom the idea of a natural birth resonated deeply.
+I was too terrified to do the whole thing at home, so I went the hospital route, but with a doula—a woman named Amy who we paid nearly $5,000 to fight off the anesthesiologist.

 As my birth plan dictated, we did the first part of the labor at home, where I squatted in various rooms of my apartment and made noises that can only be described as lowing (the exact noises, incidentally, that I SWORE Iʼd never make).
 Now, two weeks later, Iʼve already managed to forget what, exactly, contractions feel like.
 (My pregnant girlfriend keeps asking me, “Are they like especially bad period cramps?”
 No. “Diarrhea pains?”
 No. “A horrible side stitch while exercising?”
 Certainly not.)
 All I can say is that I remember thinking it must have been what William Wallace felt like in the disembowelment scene of Braveheart.